Wacom-Developer/signature-sdk-js/README.md

 ## Introduction

-Wacom’s Signature Library provides software components to capture handwritten signatures from a pen tablet.
+Wacom’s Signature SDK library for JavaScript provides software components to capture handwritten signatures from a Web Browser.
 The library simplifies the interaction with Wacom pen tablets and provides an API to manage and display signatures.

-Chromium has added a new feature called WebHID that allows connections to HID devices.
-This new feature of Chromium-based browsers has been utilized to allow access to STU devices.
+The signature can be captured using the standard JavaScript canvas API, or using a Wacom STU tablet.
+In order to use a Wacom STU tablet the Web Browser needs to support WebHID feature.
+Additional information about WebHID can be viewed [here.](https://caniuse.com/webhid)

 ### Supported web browsers